profburial/wkhtmltopdf-binaries-wheezy/README.md

-# wkhtmltopdf for Debian Wheezy
+# wkhtmltopdf for Debian Wheezy 0.12.1 qtwebkit

 [All the binaries for Debian Wheezy from http://wkhtmltopdf.org/downloads.html](http://wkhtmltopdf.org/downloads.html)

 ## Install